danielbrendel/dnyHelpRealm/README.md

 via a personal workspace contact form, specifying text content and attachments.
 For each support request there is a ticket created which is then handled by a registered agent.
 Tickets can be routed into different groups where initial tickets are routed to a defined index group.
 Superadmins can manage agents, groups, FAQ and system settings.
 Customers and agents get notified about ticket updates by e-mail.
+It is also possible to reply to tickets by replying to a notification email.
 The support system is especially suitable for freelancers and small teams.
 The system is specifically suited for freelancers and small teams.

 ## Feature overview:
 + Tickets